 The participation of the Italian group included also Carlo, also an admired of Andre.
 Lagarrigue.
 Gargamelle gave fundamental results in neutrino physics, but in the first collaboration meeting which took place in Milan weak nuclear currents were not the first in the list.

-Even Franzinetti after an animated discussion wrote on my blackboard le correnti neutre le lascio a Fiorini (I leave neutral currents to Fiorini) (fig. 3).
-It was Bruno who, in the neutrino-72 meeting in Balatonfured supported me together among others collegues, like Antonino Pullia, on their importance.
+Even Franzinetti after an animated discussion wrote on my blackboard "...le correnti neutre le lascio a Fiorini" (I leave neutral currents to Fiorini) (fig. 3).

+It was Bruno who, convinced of their importance, supported me in the neutrino-72 meeting in Balatonfured, together with other collegues, like Antonino Pullia.

-Fig. 3. - Arguments between Carlo and Bruno
+Fig. 3. - Arguments between Carlo and Bruno (credit: JINR, Dubna).

-Fig. 4. - A leptonic neutral current

-Fig. 5. - A hadronic neutral current
+Fig. 4. - July 1973: Gargamelle first neutral current (credit: CERN Archives).
+Fig. 5. - A hadronic neutral current.